- Valve Tags

 Chemical Valve Tags

 Do you have pipes that transport chemicals throughout your facility?
-If so it is absolutely essential that you have the valves tagged properly.
-In many cases you should actually have the valves tagged and locked so that people can't accidently open them without taking the needed safety precautions.
+If so you must have the valves tagged properly.
+In many cases, you should have the valves tagged and locked so that people can't accidentally open them without taking the needed safety precautions.